daattali/beautiful-jekyll/_posts/2022-05-22-criss-cross-ai-1.md

 cover-img: /assets/img/posts/detrak/detrak.jpeg
 thumbnail-img: /assets/img/posts/detrak/detrak.jpeg
 share-img: /assets/img/posts/detrak/detrak.jpeg
-last-updated: '2022-05-29T18:42:00.000+02:00'
+last-updated: '2022-06-24T18:42:00.000+02:00'
 ---

 Some weeks ago, to end an evening of board gaming, I was introduced to the Knizia roll and write called [Criss Cross](https://boardgamegeek.com/boardgame/220988/criss-cross) (or [Détrak](https://www.gigamic.com/jeu/detrak) here in France).
 A fascinating two dimensional dice placement game with very simple rules.
 As we left my friends place we discussed that it should be feasible to implement a simple AI for the game.
 So, when I got home, I started the process...

 ## Basic overview

-The game is played on a grid of 5 by 5 squares, each round two dice are rolled and all players copies them on the grid according to some placement rules (that I will get back to).
-At the end of the game, after 12 rolls, each line scores points according to similar dice next to each other along the vertical and horizontal lines.
+The game is played on a grid of 5 by 5 squares, each round two dice are rolled and all players copies them onto their own grid according to some placement rules (that I will get back to).
+At the end of the game, after 12 rolls, each line scores points according to equal dice next to each other along the vertical and horizontal lines.
 (12 times 2 is, of course, 24, not 25, but each player start with a random die face inscribed in the upper left corner of their grid.)
 One of the most interesting design decisions here is the points table.
 For a sequence of 2 equal dice, you score 2, for 3 you score 3, for 4 it's 8 and for 5 it's 10.
 We played with the "advanced" rules that say that one of the diagonals (the one without the pre-inscribed dice) also counts (twice!) and if you have no scoring combos on any line you lose -5 points.

 ## Scoring